msalemor/app-services-networking/README.md

 Security at this level:
 - No WAF (recommended)
-- TLS enforced and cad add custom certificate
+- TLS enforced and custom certificate can be added to the Web App
 - Traffic into the web app can be limited to one IP (i.e. the corporate firewall IP).
 Otherwise, it is encrypted but open.
-- Traffic from App to Data can only come from app services
+- Traffic from App to Data can only come from app services by setting the ServiceTags in the Database firewall settings.
 - All traffic traverses the internet

 ### Application Gateway, App Service with Service Tags, and Data Firewall with Service Tags